metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 Get-NetRoute
 ```

-More information about this command is [HERE](https://docs.microsoft.com/en-us/powershell/module/nettcpip/get-netroute?view=win10-ps)
+For more information about see [Get-NetRoute][ref netroute]

-More information about routing table is [HERE](https://en.wikipedia.org/wiki/Routing_table)
+For more information about routing table [routing table][wikipedia routing table]

 ## Look at your hosts file